est-kim/cartune/README.md

     - View a specific sales person’s sales history by choosing a sales person from the dropdown who has made sales

 #### Services API
-The services API uses RESTful standards to create new technicians, view a list of technicians, schedule service appointments for their vehicles, view upcoming appointments, view service appointment history, cancel appointments, complete appointments, and see which users receive VIP treatment for servicing if the automobile was purchased from the company.
+The services API uses RESTful methods to create new technicians, view a list of technicians, schedule service appointments for their vehicles, view upcoming appointments, view service appointment history, cancel appointments, complete appointments, and see which users receive VIP treatment for servicing if the automobile was purchased from the company.
 - **New technician**: http://localhost:3000/technicians/new
     - Create a new technician by adding the name and unique employee number to successfuly add to the database
 - **View all technicians**: http://localhost:3000/technicians